-This page contains information on requirements that must be met for an individual to be eligible to work or volunteer in a long-term care home.
+This page contains information on requirements that must be met for a student to be eligible to work or volunteer in a long-term care home.
 It is important to note that health and safety requirements for student placements vary by home, so students and educators should always verify requirements with the placement supervisor or lead contact at the home.

 Criminal record and vulnerable sector checks